 If you have documented your disability, remember that you must make your request for accommodations through the Center for Accessibility Resources Online Services web page every term in order to receive accommodations.
-If you believe you may need accommodations but are not yet registered with CFAR, please visit the CFAR website at http://www.linnbenton.edu/cfar for steps on how to apply for services call 541-917-4789.
+If you believe you may need accommodations but are not yet registered with CFAR, please visit the CFAR website for steps on how to apply or for services call 541-917-4789.